Skip to main content

 • Depth of data: When I compiled this list, I tried to include tools that covered the spectrum, from more straightforward options to in-depth platforms.
 Some go a step beyond to also offer industry-specific functionality, extra reporting capabilities, or additional project management features.

 • Integrations: I chose agency resource management software platforms that integrate with a variety of other tools.
 These include those that assist with accounting, communication, project management, and client relations.
-Many of the tools offer integrations that are native within the platform, while some offer integrations through a third party account like Zapier or a custom API.
+There are even integrations with other marketing tools, like email marketing software for agencies, advertising agency software, and digital marketing PM software.
+Additionally, many of the tools offer native integrations within the platform, while some offer integrations through a third-party account like Zapier or a custom API.

 • Pricing: I picked tools that achieve a balance between cost effectiveness and value.
 Many of them also offer freemium plans, free demos, and trial periods.